 Want to hire Nancy Kerrigan?
+Contact us!

 Nancy Kerrigan is a former figure skater who was born in Stoneham, Massachusetts.
-With back-to-back podiums at the U.S. figure-skating championship in 1991 (bronze) and 1992 (silver), she won bronze at the 1992 Albertville Olympic Games.
+After back-to-back podiums at the U.S. figure-skating championship in 1991 (bronze) and 1992 (silver), she won bronze at the 1992 Albertville Olympic Games.

 Two years later, in the months leading up to the Lillehammer Games, she was attacked by an assailant carrying a police baton following a practice routine.
 It was later revealed that teammate Tonya Harding’s ex-husband was behind the aggression.